jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 y_train = one_hot_encoding
 ```

 We also decided to use 'selu' layers instead of 'relu' layers as activation and hidden layers as they handle negative values better.
+Our second version of the Neural Net was trained for 200 epochs with a batch size of 5 and with a validation set of 10%.

 ```
 model = Sequential()